robbytables/bug-free-invention/unit-6-flask/instructor-resources/hw-10wk-11/README.md

 In this homework, you're going to write code for a problem.
 We'll be building on older material like basic Python function writing and argument settings in functions.

 You will practice this programming concept we've covered in class:
-* Writing a basic Flask app
+* Writing a basic Flask app.

 ------------